ryuhei-py/Product-List-Scraper-Template/docs/CONFIG_GUIDE.md

 This section describes operational settings.

 Settings are used to control HTTP behavior, retries, optional backoff, validation behavior, and logging.
+They can also supply default output paths when `--output` is omitted on the CLI.

 A typical structure: